 Looking for scorched almonds?
 Waikato Valley Chocolates’ scorched almonds (as well as their chocolate bark etc.) are made with slave-free cocoa.
 Look for them at The Warehouse.

 Wanting treats for the kids?
-Sadly, Kmart’s own brand Christmas range is no longer displaying any slave-free certification so we can no longer recommend them.
+Sadly, Kmart’s own brand is no longer using Rainforest Alliance cocoa so we can no longer recommend them.
 Fortunately, we can recommend all the Kinder range, as well as the Santas from Waikato Valley (at The Warehouse).
 And if you’re after allergy-friendly options - try this cookie reindeer (at The Warehouse and some supermarkets) or the Moo Free range (available at organics shops).

 Looking for chocolate for a colleague?
 Tonys Chocolonely and La Petite have both brought out special blocks for Christmas.
 If those don’t suit, we recommend a wide range of chocolates (truffles, pralines, etc. - including the Ferrero and Guylian ranges) and good quality chocolate blocks.
 Or might a low-calorie option be better?
 Samāori’s cacao husk tea has a great chocolatey taste, plus both Guylian and Noshu have sugar-free options.

 After something more luxurious?
-Try the new truffle squares from Bennettos or scorched almonds from The Remarkable Chocolate Co.
+Try the Bennettos truffle squares or a West Coast Cocoa gift set.

 Serving fizzy drinks on Christmas Day?
 The whole Coca-cola range (which includes Schweppes, L&P, Fanta etc. and even Keri juices) is made with slave free sugar.
 So is the Bundaberg range (which includes many flavours besides their signature ginger beer).